Skip to content

 Rebounding's Unique Low-Impact Force

-Unlike pounding the pavements or loading a barbell, bouncing on a rebounder is far kinder on the joints.
-This makes it a great option for anyone who wants the benefits of impact without the painful side effects.
+Unlike pounding the pavements or heavy lifting, bouncing on a rebounder is far gentler on the joints.
+This makes it approachable for beginners or anyone looking for an alternative form of exercise.

 african-american-woman-exercising-on-rebounder-trampoline-in-bright-living-room-showing-rebounder-trampolines-benefits-for-bone-density